 26Now Israel and Absalom encamped in the land of Gilead.

-27It came to pass when David had come to Mahanaim that Shobi the son of Nahash of Rabbah of the children of Ammon, and Machir the son of Ammiel of Lodebar, and Barzillai the Gileadite of Rogelim,
+27And when David had come to Mahanaim, Shobi the son of Nahash of Rabbah of the children of Ammon, and Machir the son of Ammiel of Lo-debar, and Barzillai the Gileadite of Rogelim,

-28brought beds, basins, earthen vessels, wheat, barley, flour, parched grain, beans, lentils, roasted grain,
+28brought beddings, basins, earthen vessels, wheat, barley, flour, parched grain, beans, lentils, roasted grain,

-29honey, butter, sheep and cheese of the herd for David and for the people who were with him to eat: for they said, “The people are hungry and weary, and thirsty in the wilderness.”
+29honey, butter, sheep, and cheese of the herd for David and for the people who were with him to eat, for they said, “The people are hungry and tired and thirsty in the wilderness.”

-1David counted the people who were with him and set captains of thousands and captains of hundreds over them.
+1David counted the people who were with him and set commanders of thousands and commanders of hundreds over them.

-2David sent forth the people, a third part under the hand of Joab and a third part under the hand of Abishai the son of Zeruiah, Joab’s brother, and a third part under the hand of Ittai the Gittite.
-The king said to the people, “I will surely go out with you myself also.”
+2David sent out the people, a third under the hand of Joab, and a third under the hand of Abishai the son of Zeruiah, Joab’s brother, and a third under the hand of Ittai the Gittite.
+The king said to the people, “I will go out, yes, go out with you, even I myself.”

 3But the people said, “You must not go out!
-For if we flee away, they will not care about us, nor if half of us die will they care about us.
+For if we flee, yes flee, they will not care about us, nor if half of us die will they care about us.
 But you are worth 10,000 of us.
 So now it is better that you are ready to help us from inside the city.”

-4The king said to them, “I will do what seems best to you.”
-The king stood beside the gate and all the people went out by hundreds and by thousands.
+4And the king said to them, “I will do what seems best to you.”
+So the king stood beside the gate and all the people went out by hundreds and by thousands.

-5The king commanded Joab and Abishai and Ittai, saying, “Deal gently for my sake with the young man, even with Absalom.”
-All the people heard when the king commanded all the captains concerning Absalom.
+5And the king commanded Joab and Abishai and Ittai, saying, “Deal gently for my sake with the young man, even with Absalom.”
+And all the people heard when the king commanded all the commanders concerning Absalom.

 6So the people went out into the field against Israel, and the battle was in the forest of Ephraim.

-7The people of Israel were struck there before the servants of David, and there was a great slaughter there that day of 20,000 men.
+7The people of Israel were defeated there before the servants of David, and there was a great defeat there that day: 20,000 men.